 This item on the Scores menu brings up a submenu with nine options.
 Selecting one of these makes the program "walk through" the score and make adjustments to measure widths, staff distances etc. automatically.
-Exactly which parts and properties of the score are affected depends on which option you select and the result depends on the settings you make in the Auto Layout dialog, as described below.
+Exactly which parts and properties of the score are affected depends on which option you select, as described below.
+For many of the Auto Layout functions, you can make default settings in the Spacings dialog on the Global Settings submenu (see the online help).

-☐ The automatic layout adjustments are done just as if you yourself had made them manually.
+The automatic layout adjustments are done just as if you yourself had made them manually.
 This means that if there's something you don't like, you can always change it manually, as described above.